 In the interest of full disclosure, as I write this, I am presently four weeks from embarking upon early retirement (whatever that means).

 I’ve had three different careers over the last thirty years…

 Kidding, kidding.
-But it actually makes a kind of sense for me to invoke the Highlander series here, because, well, I’m a middle-class white male from GenX, and our angst is always shot through with pop-culture ridiculousness.
+But it actually makes a kind of sense for me to invoke the Highlander series here, because, well, I’m an American, middle-class, white male from GenX, and our angst is always shot through with pop-culture ridiculousness.

 When I talk to my fifty-something peers (many of whom are also leaving jobs, selling houses, and otherwise packing up early) I am struck by the kitschy melancholy we share.
-It’s a recognition that, in hitting the wall early, we are largely (as a generation) a spent force.
-We have some personal and professional accomplishments, and maybe even a bit of a nest egg; for the most part, we lived according to a set of given boomer assumptions, and just tried to be decent people.
+It’s a recognition that, in hitting the wall early, we are largely (as a generational cohort) a spent force.
+We have some personal and professional accomplishments, and maybe even a bit of a nest egg; but for the most part (and with some exceptions of course) we lived according to a set of given boomer assumptions, and just tried to be decent people.
 But we played by a set of rules that was too optimistic, too individualistic, and too lacking in urgency for change.

 Now that the change is here, we are having to live with the future that we failed to give a properly human shape.
-When one considers the privilege of when and where we were born, you could say we really were born to be kings; but Princes of the Universe?
-Sadly, there’s not even a hint of that kind of braggadocio.
+When one considers the privilege of when and where we were born, you could say we behaved as if we were born to be kings; but Princes of the Universe?
+Sadly, these days, there’s not even a hint of that kind of preposterous braggadocio.

 Bullshit Jobs, Private Government, Refusing Work